SUNY Oswego reports 21 new COVID cases since Friday

-OSWEGO COUNTY – The Oswego County Health Department is working with officials from SUNY Oswego after additional cases of COVID-19 were identified among students living both on and off campus.
-Since Friday, Sept.
-4, 21 more cases have been confirmed among students.
+OSWEGO — Since Friday, 21 more cases of COVID-19 have been confirmed among SUNY Oswego students.

-According to Oswego County Public Health Director Jiancheng Huang, county health department staff is working closely with SUNY Oswego to quickly identify and isolate students that are infected.
+According to Oswego County Public Health Director Jiancheng Huang, county health department staffers are working closely with SUNY Oswego to quickly identify and isolate students who are infected.

-“SUNY Oswego has a robust testing plan in place and has been able to quickly test, identify and isolate positive students since the beginning of the semester,” stated Huang.
+“SUNY Oswego has a robust testing plan in place and has been able to quickly test, identify and isolate positive students since the beginning of the semester,” Huang said.
 “We are interviewing positive students to identify those that may have been in close contact with them, then notifying those contacts and working with the college to get those identified into quarantine.”

 “COVID-19 is highly contagious, so it is not unusual to see cases spread among individuals living together,” added Huang.